jeremydaly/data-api-client/README.md

 )
 ```

+Both approaches produce the same result, but inline casting is generally cleaner for simple cases.

 ### Batch Queries

-The `RDSDataService` Class provides a `batchExecuteStatement` method that allows you to execute a prepared statement multiple times using different parameter sets.
+The Data API provides a `batchExecuteStatement` method that allows you to execute a prepared statement multiple times using different parameter sets.
 This is only allowed for `INSERT`, `UPDATE` and `DELETE` queries, but is much more efficient than issuing multiple `executeStatement` calls.
 The Data API Client handles the switching for you based on _how_ you send in your parameters.

 To issue a batch query, use the `query()` method (either by passing an object or using the two arity form), and provide multiple parameter sets as nested arrays.
 For example, if you wanted to update multiple records at once, your query might look like this: